-Just in case you are eager to get started or are in somewhat of a hurry, we have put together a simple 5 step walkthrough on how to buy Ethereum right now.
+We have put together a simple 5 step walkthrough on how to buy Ethereum (ETH) right now:

-- Sign up with a regulated Ethereum broker
+Step 1: Sign up with a regulated Ethereum exchange

-- Find the cryptocurrency department at eToro and select ‘Ethereum’
+Step 3: Find the cryptocurrency and select ‘Ethereum’

-- Confirm your Ethereum buy order.
-The digital coins will now be put into your eToro wallet.
+Step 5: Confirm your Ethereum buy order.
+The digital coins will be put into your wallet.

 In order to buy Ethereum, you must first sign up with a reputable broker or an exchange.
 By signing up with a broker, like eToro, you can buy Ethereum in a direct manner.

 Should you decide to go with a third-party exchange as mentioned above, you are able to convert Ethereum from another crypto-asset such as Bitcoin or Ripple.

 Having said that, we must advise that using a licensed broker is the most stress-free option.
 The rules and regulations that go hand in hand with a license offer Ethereum investors safety from scammers in the space.